YashasShetty/summary_of_few_l4dc_23_talks/README.md

 Thus we have the result of which tells upto what extent a latent model learning can solve for LQG control.
 As we have come up with a learning model for LQG now, we can use this in dynamic environments as well.
 And as we are solving for an LQG, we also get the robust controller.

-The talk opens up the following challenges for future work

-Extend to Linear time invariant systems
+The talk opens up the following challenges for future work 1.Extend to Linear time invariant systems

-Recovering the “recursive” state-representation function i.e. Kalman Filter

-Generalizing insights and techniques to
+2.Recovering the “recursive” state-representation function i.e. Kalman Filter 3.Generalizing insights and techniques to

- Reduce latent model-order control
+4.Reduce latent model-order control

- Multi task learning
+5.Multi task learning

- Certain structured nonlinear observations and/or systems
+6.Certain structured nonlinear observations and/or systems

 State representation learning for control in general may deserve more theorists’ attention